NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/chp_2_exercises/README.md

 	consider using
 	floating-point.

-	6. Change the values of hour, minute, and second to re- ect the current time.
+	6. Change the values of hour, minute, and second to reflect the current time.
 Then write code to compute the elapsed time since you started working on this exercise.